Tigris–Euphrates river system

 The Tigris–Euphrates river system is a large river system in West Asia that flows into the Persian Gulf.
 Its primary rivers are the Tigris and Euphrates, along with smaller tributaries.

-From their sources and upper courses in the Armenian highlands of eastern Turkey, being Lake Hazar for the Tigris and Karasu along with the Murat River for the Euphrates, the two rivers descend through valleys and gorges to the uplands of Syria and northern Iraq and then to the alluvial plain of central Iraq.
+From their sources and upper courses in the eastern Turkey, being Lake Hazar for the Tigris and Karasu along with the Murat River for the Euphrates, the two rivers descend through valleys and gorges to the uplands of Syria and northern Iraq and then to the alluvial plain of central Iraq.
 Other tributaries join the Tigris from sources in the Zagros Mountains to the east.
 The rivers flow in a south-easterly direction through the central plain and combine at Al-Qurnah to form the Shatt al-Arab and discharge into the Persian Gulf.
 The rivers and their tributaries drain an area of 879790 sqkm, including almost the entire area of Iraq as well as portions of Turkey, Syria, Iran and Kuwait.

 The region has historical importance as part of the Fertile Crescent, where Mesopotamian civilization first emerged.